 Guest posting on a popular platform has many benefits.
-It brings the spotlight on your writing and your brand.
+It brings the spotlight to your writing and your brand.
 It is a great way to get more followers and even direct high-quality traffic to your own website.
 It helps you become recognized as an authority in your niche.

-There are several things to keep in mind before you start on your first guest post.
+There are several things to keep in mind before you start your first guest post.
 This is a great opportunity to make a good impression with the host site so take your time.
 If your first guest post has a good reception then it will lead to easier facilitation of future blogs.
 At the same time, if you miss out on a few things with the first blog, it might be more difficult to pitch future posts.